tsoffereins/js-value-objects/README.md

 ## Documentation

-For full documentation see http://dev.tsoffereins.com/value-object-js.s
+For full documentation see http://dev.tsoffereins.com/value-object-js.

 ## Support

+You can reach me via Twitter: @tsoffereins

 Please file issues here at GitHub.